 #3.
 Toxic cataracts

-Ocular diseases such as intraocular inflammation (uveitis) or retinal degeneration cause a toxic reaction in the lens, resulting in the formation of cataract.
+Ocular diseases such as intraocular inflammation (uveitis) or retinal degeneration cause a toxic reaction in the lens, resulting in the formation of cataracts.

 #4.
 Exposure to UV rays

-Exposure to UV rays can contribute to cataract, pannus, and other eye issues in dogs.
-Some dog breeds such as Pugs and Shepherds have the high risk of eye problems due to exposure to ultraviolet rays.
+Exposure to UV rays can contribute to cataracts, pannus, and other eye issues in dogs.
+Some dog breeds such as Pugs and Shepherds have a high risk of eye problems due to exposure to ultraviolet rays.
 You can use sunglasses to help protect their eyes and make their vision clearer.

 #6.
 Lens trauma

-A direct blow to the eye can rupture your dog’s lens capsules, resulting in formation of cataract and severe uveitis.
-Many dog owners don’t realize that lens capsules have been ruptured, until they observe the intraocular inflammation in their dogs’ eyes.
+A direct blow to the eye can rupture your dog’s lens capsules, resulting in the formation of cataracts and severe uveitis.
+Many dog owners don’t realize that lens capsules have been ruptured until they observe the intraocular inflammation in their dogs’ eyes.
 This inflammation doesn’t manifest until weeks after the initial injury.

 #7.
 Nutritional deficiencies

-Deficiency of nutrients can result in the formation of cataract in puppies and dogs.
-In this case, the condition can improve with proper diet.
+Deficiency of nutrients can result in the formation of cataracts in puppies and dogs.
+In this case, the condition can improve with a proper diet.